JackEverson/BirdEyeD/README.md

 - The AI camera is setup to only take photos if a 'bird' object is seen
 - The AI camera has a cooldown of 5 seconds and will not include the blue boundary box in the saved image

+# Tiny-YOLO

 The AI model used is the Tiny You Only Look Once version 3 (YOLOv3-Tiny).
-This is currently packaged in the repo but this is likely to modified and retrained in the future as it seems to have some issues with Australian birds.
+This is currently packaged in the repo but this is likely to modified and retrained in the future as it seems to be  with Australian birds.
 Information on YOLO is available at: https://pjreddie.com/darknet/yolo/

 @article{yolov3,
   title={YOLOv3: An Incremental Improvement},